scienceimpacts/SciMap_Maps/README.md

 orgs.csv: dictionary of organization name, city, and state

-state-multiplier-urm.csv: contains economic and job loss multipliers for FY2025 (used for IDC calculation), calculated by United for Medical Research

 state\_and\_county\_fips\_master: dictionary that maps county FIPS codes to county names and states

+state\_mult\_2025.csv: contains economic and job loss multipliers for FY2025 (used for IDC calculation), calculated by United for Medical Research

 state\_mult\_2026.csv: contains economic and job loss multipliers for FY2026 (used for all NIH calculations except for IDC calculation), calculated by United for Medical Research